lyc102/ifem/debug/log.md

 Spend 1.5 hour to correct a typo.
 Record the debug procedure.

 1. The rate is not optimal and oscillation is observed.
 So it is wrong.
 Find backup 2019-06-05 which works well.
 So run two sessions and try to figure out the bug.
-2. Change the solver to `direct` and make sure it is not caused by solver.
+2. Change the solver to `direct` and make sure it is not caused by solvers.
 3. Compare the final linear systems and found the matrix is different.
 4. Put a breakpoint after several components of the big matrix is assembled and compare each component.
 Find the matrix R is different.
 5. Check components involved in the assembling of R and found `Meb` from `getmassmatvec` is wrong.